sonyography/100DaysOfCode/r1-log.md

 Created a simple Date and Time picker for the mood tracker app

 ### R1D9 - 26 Sep'23, Tue
-Set up the Date Selector to look consistent on both iOS and Android.
+Set up the Date Selector to look consistent on both iOS and Android

+### R1D10 - 27 Sep'23, Wed
+Amended the Date Selector to use either an Input or a Calendar

+### R1D11 - 28 Sep'23, Wed
+Set up a simple Date and Time editor